 Courses fulfilling the Arts and Humanities component of the General Education curriculum should address SLO1 or SLO2.
+(In submitting student work for assessment, faculty will have the opportunity to indicate whether the signature assignment addresses SLO1 or SLO2.)

 Student learning outcome 1: Students will analyze, interpret, and employ aesthetic, ethical, linguistic, and/or philosophical discourse in relevant contexts.